- Pets and Animals»

 Holland Lop rabbit

-While this list the most common types of rabbits, there are many other breeds out there.
+While this lists the most common types of rabbits people are getting, there are many other breeds out there.
 There are also cross over breeds that might be specific to a particular country.

-When you decide you want to have a pet rabbit you can usually find a breeder in your area, ask your vet for advice or try to purchase one from a really respectable pet store.
+When you decide you want to have a pet rabbit you can usually find a breeder in your area.
+Ask your vet for advice or try to purchase one from a really respectable pet store where you know they are not abusing the rabbits.

+You need to vaccinate your bunny rabbits each year.
 There are two diseases that rabbits need to be vaccinated against, Myxomatois and Viral Haemorrhagic Disease.
-Both these diseases can
+Both these diseases can one spread to other rabbits very quickly and two they can cause very painful death to your bunny rabbit.

-It also has harmful side effects that you pet might be susceptible to.
-Owner of more than one rabbit need to be alert for ear mites and ringworm.
+It also has harmful side effects that your pet might be susceptible to.
+Owners of more than one rabbit need to be alert for ear mites and ringworm.
 The more rabbits you own, the more chance of this spreading among them.

 It's not very often your bunny rabbits will get sick.
-But any owner needs to be alert to any change in their rabbits behaviour.
-Bunny rabbits don't make any type of noise so you will not be aware that they are suffering.
-So
+But any owner needs to be alert to any change in their rabbit’s behaviour.
+Bunny rabbits don't make any type of noise so you will not be aware that they are in pain and suffering.

 Indoor rabbits will need to get their claws clipped once a month.
 If you are not confident, consult your vet and he/she will clip them.
 It is important that you don't let them get long because this could cause your bunny rabbit to have problems later on with their feet.

-They love to have their cheeks and nose rubbed and love any attention you give them.
-If they really begin to trust you, you might even be allowed to pet their tummy.
+Rabbits love to get petted just like cats and dogs.
+They love to have their cheeks and nose rubbed and love getting any attention from you.
+If you really earn the trust of your rabbit, they will allow you to pet their tummy.

-But you need to understand that every animal is different and what one bunny rabbit might enjoy another might not.
-Trust needs to be built between you and your pet.
-But once this trust is formed you will both have a fantastic relationship and you will see your rabbit true personality come out.
+Trust needs to be built between you and your rabbit.
+But when that trust is formed you will both have a fantastic relationship and you will see your rabbits true personality come out.

-They have their own way of telling you how they feel.
-The way a rabbit positions his body will tell you their mood.
-If he/she has their head and body flat on the ground it means they are happy and enjoying themselves, if they are jumping up in the air and kicking their legs out to the side, this is called Binkies, and you have an extremely happy rabbit.
+Rabbits behave a little differently to cats and dogs.
+You need to watch their body language to see how they feel.
+Body positions can give you an impression of their current mood.
+If their head and body is flat on the ground, it means they are happy and enjoying themselves.
+If they are jumping up in the air and kicking their legs out to the side doing a Binkies, well give yourself a pat on the back, you have one extremely happy rabbit.

 - Rabbit Behaviour - www.fuzzy-rabbit.com